 The Wonder of it all

 In my conversation with the folks on the ferry from Mackinac Island they asked me why I’d chosen to stay in Saginaw.
 I told them that I had two specific places I wanted to see in that city.
-One was the the Castle Museum and the other was to see the “Stevie Wonder Rock”.
+One was the Castle Museum and the other was to see the “Stevie Wonder Rock”.

-(Stevie Wonder was born Stevland Hardaway Judkins in Saginaw where he lived until he was four years old when his parents divorced and and his mother moved to Detroit with Wonder and his two siblings.
+(Stevie Wonder was born Stevland Hardaway Judkins in Saginaw where he lived until he was four years old when his parents divorced and his mother moved to Detroit with Wonder and his two siblings.
 His premature birth was complicated by retinopathy that led to his blindness.
 A self-taught musician, he signed his first record contract at age 11 and was given the moniker Little Stevie Wonder by Motown producer Clarence Paul.

 I don’t know enough about Saginaw to understand what, if anything, the location of this small monument signifies but it’s in what seemed to me like an out of the way residential neighborhood that, unlike the tribute mural I’ll see later in Detroit, takes some considerable effort to find.
 It looked a little bleak to me but that may have been related to the time of year and the chilly morning air.)